populationgenomics/team-docs/cpg_utils_config.md

 If batch jobs are run in containers, passing the environment variable to those containers will allow the same configuration file to be used throughout the Hail Batch.
 The `cpg-utils.hail_batch.copy_common_env` [method](https://github.com/populationgenomics/cpg-utils/blob/main/cpg_utils/hail_batch.py#L54) facilitates this environment duplication, and [container authentication](https://github.com/populationgenomics/cpg-utils/blob/main/cpg_utils/hail_batch.py#L427-L454) is required to make the file path in GCP accessible.

-Even without additional configurations, analysis-runner will load the template, and supplement the content with some run-specific attributes, e.g.
+Even without additional configurations, analysis-runner will load the template, and supplement with run-specific attributes, e.g.

 - `get_config()['workflow']['access_level']` e.g. test, or standard
 - `get_config()['workflow']['dataset']` e.g. tob-wgs, or acute-care